 How much value does celebrity appeal add to jewelry and watches?
 It depends.
-Case in point: seven jewels and two watches were placed on auction on January 7 along with approximately 120 other items.
-In terms of material they are unremarkable, low-karat gold (10k and 14k) set with diamonds and gems with seemingly little significance.
+Case in point: seven jewels and two watches were placed on auction in January 2016 along with approximately 120 other items.
+In terms of material, they are unremarkable, low-karat gold (10k and 14k) set with diamonds and gems with seemingly little significance.
 The designs also are unconventional.
 Yet they commanded significant prices.
 That’s because these jewels were either owned or gifted by none other than Elvis Presley.
 Yes, you guessed it, this post is about Elvis jewelry.

 Presley, who died in 1977, is regarded as one of the most significant cultural icons of the 20th century.
 This type of fame adds value to a jewel or timepiece, says Jeff Marren, consignment director of Graceland Auctions, which hosted the recent sale of Elvis memorabilia.

 “He’s a seminal figure in 20th-century music and that seems to be attributed to his staying power,” Marren said prior to the auction.
 “The attachment to Elvis is the vast majority of the value and it’s always a multiple of the appraised value.
 It’s not exponential but certainly a multiple.”

 In addition to the items attachment to Presley, the provenance of Elvis jewelry is clearly detailed and the stories behind them are interesting.